DrewScatterday/tortoise_MangioRVC/README.md

 </div>

 ## 📝 Summary:
 A few months ago, I made a fun TTS side project with 11Labs but was frustrated with API costs.
-I set out to find the best local TTS workflow.
+I set out to find the best local AI TTS.
 After testing I think this is the best (with respect to speed and quality) local TTS option as of September 2023.

 > ⭐ If you like this repo, give it a star and support the projects it's built upon.
 I'm merely standing on the shoulders of giants.